Erdene Zuu Monastery: History

-After the fall of communism in Mongolia in 1990, the monastery was turned over to the lamas and Erdene Zuu again became a place of worship.
-Today, Erdene Zuu remains an active Buddhist monastery as well as a museum that is open to tourists.
+After the fall of communism in Mongolia in 1990, the monastery was turned over to the lamas.
+They restored Erdene Zuu as a place of worship.
+Today, it is an active Buddhist monastery as well as a museum that is open to tourists.

 On a hill outside the monastery sits a stone phallus called Kharkhorin Rock.
 The phallus is said to restrain the sexual impulses of the monks and ensure their good behavior.